If you’re looking for one great cardoon recipe, this is it.

 - Juice one lemon and pour the juice into a large bowl of cold water.
 Chop the cardoon stalks into batons of whatever length you like; I like 2-inch batons.
 Put the cut cardoons into the lemon water to keep them from discoloring.

-- Toss the already squeezed lemon pieces into the boiling kettle, then whisk in the flour.
+- Toss the already squeezed lemon pieces into the boiling water, then whisk in the flour.
 Let this boil for a minute or two.
 The lemon-salt-flour combo affects the cardoons in some way that keeps them a pretty light green and removes some of the bitterness.
-(This is Wolfert's trick.)
+(This is author Paula Wolfert's trick.)
+Toss in the cardoons and boil for 40 minutes.

-- Smear olive oil or bacon fat all over the inside of a casserole just large enough to hold the cardoon pieces in one layer.
+- Smear butter, olive oil or bacon fat all over the inside of a casserole just large enough to hold the cardoon pieces in one layer.
 When the cardoons are done, arrange them in the casserole.
 Sprinkle over the mozzarella, then the pecorino.
 Bake for about 35 minutes, or until the cheese begins brown.

 My friend’s grandmother used to fry them, she called it “gardoona” and told us it was the stalk of the artichoke.
 I never knew what it really was until I made the connection a couple of years ago while flipping through a seed catalog.
 I finally planted a few in my flower garden this year and I am very excited to try to cook with them.